ndau/chaincode_scripts/src/ntrd/README.md

     - Transfer and TransferAndLock:
         - Up to 20,000 ndau: 1 of first 2 ntrd signatures
         - More than 20,000 ndau: 1 of first 2 ntrd signatures and 1 of second 2 ntrd signatures

+## Operations

+- Permitted Transactions: All except Delegate and Lock
+- Validation Keys: 4 ntrd Keys
+- Validation Rules:
+    - ChangeValidation: 1 of first 2 signatures and 1 of second 2 signatures
+    - All others: 1 signature